cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_push_action.md

 - `region` (String) The target AWS region
 - `resource` (String) The mustache style resource string specifying the environment, project, and parameter
 - `service` (String) The AWS service to pull from: s3|ssm|secretsmanager
-- `tags` (List of String) Tags specified in the form 'environment_name:tag_name' indicating the sync point for parameters to be pushed (multiple tags allowed but only one per environment)
+- `tags` (List of String) Tags specified in the form 'ENVIRONMENT_NAME:TAG_NAME' indicating the sync point for parameters to be pushed.
+At least one tag is required but multiple tags are allowed (only one per environment)

 ### Optional